Aliases for PIK3R2 Gene

 GeneCards Summary for PIK3R2 Gene

-PIK3R2 (Phosphoinositide-3-Kinase, Regulatory Subunit 2 (Beta)) is a Protein Coding gene.
-Diseases associated with PIK3R2 include megalencephaly-polymicrogyria-polydactyly-hydrocephalus syndrome 1 and megalencephaly - polymicrogyria - postaxial polydactyly - hydrocephalus.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
-GO annotations related to this gene include receptor tyrosine kinase binding and phosphatidylinositol 3-kinase regulator activity.
+PIK3R2 (Phosphoinositide-3-Kinase Regulatory Subunit 2) is a Protein Coding gene.
+Diseases associated with PIK3R2 include megalencephaly-polymicrogyria-polydactyly-hydrocephalus syndrome 1 and megalencephaly-polymicrogyria-postaxial polydactyly-hydrocephalus syndrome.
+Among its related pathways are Platelet activation, signaling and aggregation and Sertoli-Sertoli Cell Junction Dynamics.
+GO annotations related to this gene include protein heterodimerization activity and receptor tyrosine kinase binding.
 An important paralog of this gene is PIK3R3.

 UniProtKB/Swiss-Prot for PIK3R2 Gene